miikkajo/hassio_addons/gmusicproxy/README.md

 ### How to create oauth credentials?

-When started addon is started and no credentials file was found Add on will sleep for 3600 sec to wait for configuring oauth credentials
+After addon is started and no credentials file was found Add on will sleep for 3600 sec to wait for configuring oauth credentials

 #### enter to bash session inside container: